 (b) Conditions Precedent Imposed On Behalf Of Shipper:

-Receipt by Shipper of any necessary approvals of its Board of Directors, or of the Board of Directors of its corporate parent, if applicable, which approval(s) must be obtained by Shipper no later than forty-five (45) days after Shipper receives written notice from ANR that ANR intends to satisfy all conditions precedent to commencement of construction of the SupplyLink Project which the FERC requires ANR to satisfy, but no later than June 1, 2001.
+Receipt by Shipper of any necessary approvals of its Management, or of the Management of its corporate parent, if applicable, which approval(s) must be obtained by Shipper no later than forty-five (45) days after Shipper receives written notice from ANR that ANR intends to satisfy all conditions precedent to commencement of construction of the SupplyLink Project which the FERC requires ANR to satisfy, but no later than June 1, 2001.

-Receipt by Shipper, on terms and conditions acceptable to Shipper (in its sole discretion), all necessary regulatory approvals to own, construct and operate the Gleason Project.
+Receipt by Shipper, on terms and conditions acceptable to Shipper (in its sole discretion), all necessary regulatory approvals to own, construct and operate the Gleason Project as a gas-fired combined-cycle generating unit..

+If the Supply Link Project is not placed in service by November 1, 2003, Shipper, in its sole and reasonable discretion, may elect to terminate this Agreement by giving ANR written notice thereof by December 1, 2003.

 5. Rates and Rate Methodology.
 Shipper, having elected negotiated rates, agrees to pay such rates without regard to any action or determination of the FERC with respect to the proposed recourse rates.

 6. Representations and Warranties.